nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to view a list of all students.
-2. KeyContacts retrieves the list of students from the storage.
+2. KeyContacts retrieves the list of students from the list.
 3. KeyContacts displays the list of students to the user.

    Use case ends.

 **Extensions**

 * 2a.
-KeyContacts detects an error while retrieving the storage.
+KeyContacts detects an error while retrieving the list.
   * 2a1.
 KeyContacts shows an error message.
   * Use case ends.